New & Transfer International Students

 You will need the following documents to obtain a Kansas ID:

 Driver's licenses are also issued by the Kansas Department of Revenue.
 They require a vision exam, a written exam, and a driving test to ensure you understand the laws in Kansas.
-A fee is required as well as proofs of identity and proofs of residency.
+A fee is required as well as proof of identity and proof of residency.

 Make an appointment with your Student Support Specialist if you'd like to obtain a Kansas State ID or Driver's License.